Aerial view of Berlin with illuminated Berlin Television Tower (Fernsehturm) at night, Berlin, Germany

 What are the must-see attractions in Berlin?

 Book free Reichstag dome visit online weeks ahead (bring ID).
-Visit Museum Island ($26 day ticket covers all 5 museums).
+Visit Museum Island ($28 / €24 day ticket covers the core sites; individual museums typically $16 / €14).
 See Brandenburg Gate, Holocaust Memorial, and Checkpoint Charlie.
 Walk East Side Gallery's Wall murals.
-Add Topography of Terror (free), TV Tower for views ($27), and Memorial to the Murdered Jews.
+Add Topography of Terror (free) and the TV Tower for views (tickets from $34 / €29, varies by slot/type).
 Explore neighborhoods: Kreuzberg, Friedrichshain, Prenzlauer Berg.

 Why you can trust this guide